-Figure 4.1.5 (b): Percentage change in family type in the City of Joondalup 1991-200628.
+Figure 4.1.5 (b): Percentage change in family type in the City of Joondalup 1991.
+200642.

+There has been a strong and consistent trend of decreasing household sizes throughout Australia which has created additional demand for housing where populations are stable.
+The City of Joondalup has been following this trend; since 1991, there has been a significant rise in the proportion of 1 and 2 person households with a corresponding drop in households with 4 people or more.
 Since the early 1990s, the City has also been experiencing a decrease in the size of households.
-At the 1991 Census, the dominant household size was 4 people (29.8%)29.
-However, by the 2006 Census, the dominant household size was 2 people (33.0%) and there had also been a significant increase in single person households30.
-Notwithstanding, compared to the Perth Metropolitan Region, the City still has a considerable proportion of 4-person households31.
-The chart below shows the percentage change in household size in the City of Joondalup over this 15-year period.
+At the 1991 Census, the dominant household size was 4 people (29.8%)43.
+However, by the 2006 Census, the dominant household size was 2 people (33.0%) and there had also been a significant increase in single person households44.
+Notwithstanding, compared to the Perth Metropolitan Region, the City still has a considerable proportion of 4-person households45.
+The chart below shows the percentage change in household size in the City of Joondalup over this 15-year periodfrom 2001 to 2011.